How Long Do Closed Accounts Stay on Your Credit Report?

 How to Close a Credit Card Account or Loan

-Sometimes, it just makes sense to close an account, even if you face a temporary dip in your credit score.
+Sometimes you may weigh the factors and decide to close an account even if it means a temporary dip in your credit score.
 Maybe closing the account will help you control spending, for example, or maybe the card or loan in question is costing you fees or interest that you’d rather not pay.
-Credit reporting agencies suggest taking a thoughtful approach to closing accounts.
-For instance, if you’re about to seek a mortgage for a new home, you might not want to close any accounts just beforehand.
-Canceling multiple accounts should be done in a gradual, planned fashion to avoid sending negative signals to potential lenders.

 The Takeaway